tthinking/SETFusion/README.md

 #  SETFusion: A Semantic Transformer for Infrared and Visible Image Fusion (PR 2026)

-This is the official implementation of the SETFusion model proposed in the paper ([SETFusion: A Semantic Transformer for Infrared and Visible Image Fusion ]([https://www.sciencedirect.com/science/article/pii/S0031320324005739?via%3Dihub](https://authors.elsevier.com/sd/article/S0031-3203(26)00093-2))) with Pytorch.
+This is the official implementation of the SETFusion model proposed in the paper ([SETFusion: A Semantic Transformer for Infrared and Visible Image Fusion](https://authors.elsevier.com/sd/article/S0031-3203(26)00093-2)) with Pytorch.

 ### Comparison on the downstream task, i.e., object detection.